dndworld/dndworld.github.io/character-building/new-to-dnd-test.md

 >    - See [here](stat-rolling.md) for more instructions

 ### 5. Equipment
-> You can choose from either a list of starting equipment or roll for gold and do the shopping yourself.
+> You can choose from a list of starting equipment (recommended) or roll for gold and do the shopping yourself.
-> - We recommend you choose the starting equipment option.
 > - Note that any items must be available in the [Snowhaven Market](https://docs.google.com/document/d/131lUJSH1DX0FLMfKKlO9irCnfG6zjwbjjG5-HKstWsU/edit), so no exotic weapons.

 ---